st01c/Twine-resources/README.md

 ### Code examples and tutorials for specific functions
 (Additional material may be added here as we go along in the class.)
-- [Twine tutorial file](https://github.com/st01c/Twine-resources/blob/master/_twine-files/DMP_TUTORIAL-file-v3.html) created for students in the Digital Media Practice class.
+- Twine tutorial file created for students in the Digital Media Practice class.
    _This file contains many coding examples that you can try out, copy, or modify.
 Note that the tutorial file repeats some of the information also contained in this document_.
    Instructions:
    This is an .html file that you can import directly into Twine.
-   - Begin by downloading it (click the link above).
+   - Begin by [downloading](https://github.com/st01c/Twine-resources/blob/master/_twine-files/DMP_TUTORIAL-file-v3.html) the file.
+To do so, **right-click the link** and save it to your harddrive.
    - Go to [Twine](http://twinery.org/) and click 'Import from File'.
    - Choose the tutorial file from your harddrive.
    - Use the tutorial file in two ways: